Fascia and soffit boards are located at the roof edge of many homes in the UK. They are normally made from timber or plastic.

-- Scrape/burn off any flaking or peeling paint.
+- Scrape and burn off any flaking and peeling paint.

-- Cut out any rot and use filler to fill holes.
+- Cut out any rot and use filler to repair holes.

-- Sand down timber boards to provide a suitable key (painting surface).
+- Sand down timber boards to provide a suitable painting surface.

 - Apply one coat of primer to any bare sections of timber.